Resheph: Worship

 One of the city gates of Ebla was named after Resheph.
 His two main cult centers in its proximity were seemingly Adanni and Tunip, both of which were relatively small settlements.
 Alfonso Archi notes that an association with an otherwise insignificant city or cities is a characteristic shared by him with a number of the other major deities of Ebla, namely Dagan (from Tuttul), Hadda (from Halab) and Hadabal (from Hamadu, Larugadu and Luban), and that it can be assumed in the third millennium BCE none of them owed their popularity to the political influence of their cult centers.
 However, despite its proximity to Ebla, Resheph is entirely absent from the text corpus from Tell Beydar.

 Multiple hypostases of Resheph are attested in Ebla.
 Most frequently mentioned is the form of this god linked to Adanni.
 Resheph of gunum is the second most commonly referenced.
 The precise meaning of this term is a matter of debate, complicated by the fact it is attested almost exclusively in association with Resheph and, much less frequently, with closely linked Adamma.
 It can be literally translated as “garden”, but it has been suggested it was used to refer to the royal cemetery.
 However, no texts from Ebla mention Resheph in a funerary context.
 Maciej M. Münnich suggests that gunum might have been a palatial enclosure for animals, as the associated hypostasis of Resheph received wool as offering particularly often, and references to a bull linked to his cult are known.
 Resheph of Tunip is also attested, chiefly as a recipient of silver.
 This hypostasis seemingly had no chapel in the city of Ebla itself, and local dignitaries traveled to venerate him.
 The royal palace hill (sa-zaxki) also had a form of Resheph associated with it, "Resheph of the palace", though it has been proposed this title referred to Resheph of Adanni worshiped in a chapel located there rather than to a fully separate hypostasis.
 Further forms, associated with Daraum (an administrative center of the Eblaite state), Shi’amu, ‘Adatu, Shamutu, Muriku, Armi, Nei, Sarrap and Shaku, are also attested, but they are mentioned less frequently, with most only occurring once.
-The large number pf hypostases is presumed to reflect Resheph’s popularity.
+The large number of hypostases is presumed to reflect Resheph's popularity.

 Theophoric names invoking Resheph are uncommon in the Eblaite text corpus, which Michael P. Streck explains as a result of his possibly negative characteristics.
 However, this assumption has been criticized by Maciej M. Münnich, as the attested examples, such as Yitin-Rasap ("Resheph gave") and ‘Ebdu-Rasap ("servant of Resheph"), do not appear to hint as such a perception.